hardytool/server/src/assets/rules.md

      - Match schedules will be posted as soon as all of the previous week’s results are checked (at least a few days before the match is to be played).
 This will allow teams time to prepare strategies and scout their opponents.
    - **Post Season**
      - After the regular season matches are completed, the top teams from each sub-division will be placed in an interdivisional single elimination playoff bracket for that region (NA or EU).
-       - With the exception of the NA FLEX division.
      - Teams will have one week to schedule and play their required matches.
 Each match must be scheduled and played by the end of the week for playoffs.
      - Each week a playoff thread will be put up where the captains of each team will be responsible for scheduling their match.
 You must agree with the other captain what day and time you will play the match.
 Both captains must post their agreement in the thread for the match to be officially scheduled, you may discuss the specifics in discord/steam if you wish and then just post the final result on the thread.
      - Teams will flip for side/pick/server (if teams have a primary server difference).